core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 This document additionally defines the following terminology.

 * Traditional observation.
-A resource observation associated to a single observer client, as defined in {{RFC7641}}.
+A resource observation associated with a single observer client, as defined in {{RFC7641}}.

 * Group observation.
-A resource observation associated to a group of clients.
+A resource observation associated with a group of clients.
 The server sends notifications for the group-observed resource over IP multicast to all the observer clients.

 * Phantom request.
 The CoAP request message that the server would have received to start or cancel a group observation on one of its resources.
 A phantom request is generated inside the server and does not hit the wire.